Developer Guide

 - ContactViewButton

-Clicking each button will show the respective list view in ViewPanel
+Clicking each button will show the respective list view in ViewPanel.
+The clicking of the button is handled by EventHandler.

 Click here to return to table of contents